andreaspreuss/mcpe-linux/README.md

 5. Assuming everything went well, you should find the Minecraft launcher in your apps list.
 6. Sign in with Google to be able to download Minecraft and play.
 **Please See Below If You Don't Own Minecraft On Google Play!**
+# Import custom resource/behaviour packs
+1. If the target pack is in .MCPACK format, please rename the extension to *.ZIP*.
+2. Extract the ZIP to a location of your choice.
+3. Copy the folder with extracted ZIP to `~/.local/share/mcpelauncher/games/com.mojang/resource_packs` if resource pack or `~/.local/share/mcpelauncher/games/com.mojang/behaviour_packs` if behaviour pack. *NOTE: If you need the pack to be imported as a global resource, then also copy to `~/.local/share/mcpelauncher/premium_cache/resource_packs`*.
+4. Restart Minecraft and now your pack is imported!
 # Removal
 Run `sudo bash mcpe-linux-remove.sh`.
 This will unistall Minecraft and all its components from /usr/local.
 It will also remove the folders created in your home directory, however it won't remove the core dependencies, as some of them were already needed by the system and it is impossible to determine which ones were and were not.
 You can manually remove dependencies if you know which ones are safe to remove, however it may harm your system, so do so at your own risk!
 # Help / Support